(A) The county department of job and family services shall have, exercise, and perform the following powers and duties:

 (4) Cooperate with state and federal authorities in any matter relating to family services and to act as the agent of such authorities;

-(5) Submit an annual account of its work and expenses to the board of county commissioners and to the state department of job and family services at the close of each fiscal year;
+(5) Submit an annual account of its work and expenses to the board of county commissioners and to the state department of job and family services and department of medicaid at the close of each fiscal year;

 (6) Exercise any powers and duties relating to family services duties or workforce development activities imposed upon the county department of job and family services by law, by resolution of the board of county commissioners, or by order of the governor, when authorized by law, to meet emergencies during war or peace;